The Tweed Volcano, Focal Peak and Main Range Groups

 Tweed Volcano Group

-In the Tweed Volcano Group, this included what the NSW NPWS called the "Caldera Parks and Reserves", comprised of Border Ranges National Park, Limpinwood Nature Reserve, Mount Warning National Park, Nightcap National Park and Numinbah Nature Reserve.
+In the Tweed Volcano Group, this included what the NSW NPWS called the "Caldera Parks and Reserves", and was comprised of the Border Ranges National Park, Limpinwood Nature Reserve, Mount Warning National Park, Nightcap National Park and Numinbah Nature Reserve.

 In 1994, this group was expanded to include Lamington National Park and Springbrook National Park in QLD, as had been originally recommended by the WH Committee in 1986.
 This also enabled the declaration of the “Lost World Wilderness” area, spanning the Border Ranges and Lamington national parks across the border of New South Wales (NSW) and Queensland (QLD).